Free Gaza Movement

-The Free Gaza Movement (FGM) is a coalition of human rights activists and pro-Palestinian groups formed to break Israel's blockade of the Gaza Strip and publicise the situation of the Palestinians there.
+The Free Gaza Movement (FGM) is a coalition of human rights activists and pro-Palestinian groups formed to break Egypt and Israel's blockade of the Gaza Strip and publicise the situation of the Palestinians there.
 FGM has challenged the Israeli–Egyptian blockade by sailing humanitarian aid ships to Gaza.
-The group has more than 70 endorsers, including Desmond Tutu and Noam Chomsky.
+The group has more than 70 endorsers, including the late Desmond Tutu and Noam Chomsky.

 The organizations participating in the Free Gaza Movement include the International Solidarity Movement.
 The activists participating in the effort include Jeff Halper, Hedy Epstein, Lauren Booth, and members of Christian, Jewish, and Muslim religious organizations.
-Israeli intelligence agencies say that it also includes Islamist organizations that pose a security threat to Israel.
+Israeli intelligence agencies claim that it also includes Islamist organizations that pose a security threat to Israel.

-United Nations Secretary General Ban Ki-moon, the United States, France, the United Kingdom, Turkey and Canada have all publicly opposed the 2011 flotilla.
+United Nations secretary general Ban Ki-moon, the United States, France, the United Kingdom, Turkey and Canada all publicly opposed the 2011 flotilla.

-Founding of the FGM
+Founding

 The Free Gaza Movement was founded in 2006 by Mary Hughes-Thompson, Greta Berlin, and Paul Larudee, all Californian peace activists.
 The three activists had previously worked for Palestinian human rights and been detained or deported by Israel.
 The Israel Defense Forces had prohibited Israeli journalists from entering Gaza since 2006.
 As a result, little information was appearing in the Israeli media about the situation in Gaza.